bbiggerr/lldmca/template/md/trademarks/PITCHME.md

 @snap[list-content-concise span-100]
 @ol
 - Verify
-- Pass on to the customer
+- Pass full report on to the customer
 - Follow timeframes - set stales!
+- Keep the reporter updated!
-- If in doubt, escalate to Trust & Safety
+- When in doubt, reach out to Trust & Safety
 @olend
 @snapend